USGCRP/gcis-scripts/qa_scripts/update_gcmd_keywords/README.md

 A GCMD Keyword can have four states:
  - Up to date - no changes are made in GCIS.
    `Checking keyword [...] -  (Science Keywords) up to date`
+ - New - this keyword is new to GCIS.
+Keyword is added to GCIS.
+   `Checking keyword [...] -  (SNOW PELLETS) new to GCIS`
  - Changed
    - _Data_ - the label and/or definition have changed.
 GCIS is updated.
      `Checking keyword [...] -  (EARTH SCIENCE) label/definition differs!`